uvegege/SmithChart.jl/README.md

 ### Subgrid split

 The `splitminor` keyword controls the number of cuts of a space between ticks when there is no zoom.
-See also `splitgrid` to control the split when zooming.
+See also `splitgrid` to control the number of cuts while zooming.

 ![keywordexample](Images/splitminor.png)